 MG is a model for many autoimmune diseases and the concept of targeted therapeutic vaccines could lead to a new class of drugs for the treatment of autoimmune diseases more generally, with a significant impact on innovation, competitiveness, and society.

-piCHEM (Austria), a CMO with GMP facility expert both in peptide synthesis and conjugation, as well as in vaccine manufacturing and formulation.
+- piCHEM (Austria), a CMO with GMP facility expertise both in peptide synthesis and conjugation, as well as in vaccine manufacturing and formulation.

-Inserm Transfert (France), is a company with expertise in European project management.
+- Inserm Transfert (France), a company with expertise in European project management.